-The Vehicle Stability Control (VSC) is a system in a lot of Toyota & Lexus cars that help the car from sliding during harsh climatic conditions.
+The Vehicle Stability Control (VSC) is installed in many Toyota & Lexus cars, and its job is to stabilize your car if it starts to slide in harsh climatic conditions.

-The moment the VSC system realizes that the car is losing traction, it will automatically apply to brake on all of the car’s wheels and keep the car from further skids.
+When the VSC system realizes that the car is losing traction, it will automatically remove engine power for certain wheels to correct your vehicle.

-It is therefore vital to check the VSC system on your Toyota or Lexus whenever it starts to malfunction.
+Therefore, it is vital to check the VSC system on your Toyota or Lexus whenever it starts to malfunction.

-When the VSC light shows up, it means that there is an issue in your VSC or ABS system and your ABS/VSC system will not function properly.
+When the VSC Light appears on your dashboard, it means that there is an issue with your traction control system, and your VSC and ABS system will temporarily be out of function.

 The VSC works together with the ABS.
-If you are driving under blizzard conditions, the snow can interfere with the ABS sensors, prompting the check VSC system light to turn on.
-You may also get a “C1201” engine error code.
+If you drive under blizzard conditions, the snow can interfere with the ABS sensors, prompting the check VSC system light to turn on.

 Which models are affected?